mesoscloud/mesoscloud-do/README.md

 ### 3

 You can clone mesoscloud-do now if you haven't already.
-You can also run a shell one-liner to execute the latest version of mesoscloud.sh directly.
+If you prefer, you can run the latest version of  mesoscloud.sh directly from github.

 ```
 git clone git@github.com:mesoscloud/mesoscloud-do.git